 When you relapse into drug or alcohol addiction, it’s not a single moment.
-A number of things over the course of days, weeks or even months led to that point.
+Several things over the course of days, weeks, or even months led to that point.
 Relapse starts subconsciously on an emotional level before it progresses to the mental stage.
 Once you’ve begun considering using again, it’s only a matter of time before you’re on the brink of falling into old habits.
 That’s why it’s important to recognize addiction relapse triggers so you can have strategies in place to deal with them before relapse advances to the physical stage.

 Identifying Addiction Relapse Triggers

 Everyone is different.
 Your relapse triggers may vary, too.
 These are some of the more common ones you might encounter, but a good rehabilitation program can help you zero in on your most vulnerable areas.

 - Withdrawals are probably the first relapse trigger everyone encounters.
 Depending on several factors, these can be more intense for some individuals, but rest assured, they are temporary.

 - Stress or anxiety may have been the primary factor in why you started using it in the first place.
 While you’re in a recovery program, you’ll learn healthier coping methods.

 - People, places, or things you associate with your addiction – whether you realize the associations or not – can trigger relapses, as well.

 - Isolation cuts off bad influences, but it separates you from your support structure, too.
 It would be best if you kept healthy connections to grow and stay sober.